DaveSaah/notable/golang/02_variables.md

 const pi = 3.14
 ```

-- Observation: Defining a const variable without using it does not throw an er    ror.
+- Observation: Defining a const variable without using it does not throw an error.

 ## Shorthand Method